XaF/TraktForVLC/README.md

 ### Credits

-The TraktForVLC script is originally based off of [TraktForBoxee] [2] and works very similarily to it.
+The TraktForVLC script is originally based off of [TraktForBoxee] [2] and works very similarly to it.

 This version of the script is forked from [Wifsimster's TraktForVLC] [3], itself based on the original [quietcore's TraktForVLC] [4].